soriasayer/would-you-rather/README.md

 To install the application:

--> install all project dependencies with npm install -> start the development server with npm start
+* install all project dependencies with  - `npm install`
+* start the development server with  - `npm start`